Blackman99/create/README.md

 * [Unbuild](https://github.com/unjs/unbuild)

 > [!NOTE]
-> All the packages would be auto update to the latest version
+> All the packages would be auto updated to the latest version
-> It is better to always use the latest Node version
+> It is better to always use the latest LTS Node version

 ## Usage